Blu3wolf/BMS-Docs/Acronyms.md

 GW | Gross Weight | A measure of aircraft weight above empty including stores and fuel as defined.
-HAD | HARM Attack Display | MFD format for employing the HARM AGM-88 HARM | High Speed Anti Radiation Missile | AGM-88 HVAACAP | High Value Air Asset CAP |
+HAD | HARM Attack Display | MFD format for employing the HARM AGM-88 HARM | High Speed Anti Radiation Missile | AGM-88
+HAS | HARM As Sensor | HARM targetting mode using the missile sensor.
+HVAACAP | High Value Air Asset CAP |
 HDG | Heading |
 HDPT | Hardpoint | Often denotes the two cheek hardpoints on the air inlet.